stgn/multisplice/README.md

 After that's done, we demux the audio tracks and convert the trims to a *manifest file*.

-	foo_*.mka
+	foo_{}.mka
-	eng 3-1200
+	eng 3 1200
-	jpn 1198-3378
+	jpn 1198 3378
-	eng 1898-30761
+	eng 1898 30761
-	jpn 32243-34401
+	jpn 32243 34401
-	eng 32370-32728
+	eng 32370 32728

 The first line is a "template" filename.
-For each line, multisplice will take the template and replace the asterisk with the first part of the line (e.g. `eng` to `foo_eng.mka`).
+For each line, multisplice will take the template and replace the `{}` with the first part of the line (e.g. `eng` to `foo_eng.mka`).
 The second part of each line is the trim points, measured in video frames (inclusive).

 Then we let multisplice (actually mostly mkvmerge) do its magic: